Did you know that 84% of employees expect companies to provide learning and development (L&D) opportunities?

 Replay and pause support better comprehension

 One of the biggest drawbacks of traditional training solutions is that they’re typically one-and-done.
-In a live training session, if an employee misses something crucial or fails to understand a concept, they may be out of luck unless they’re willing to seek immediate clarification — something that may not be particularly appealing for introverted team members.
+In a live training session, if an employee misses something crucial or fails to understand a concept, they may be out of luck unless they’re willing to seek immediate clarification — which may not be particularly appealing to introverted team members.

 Video eliminates the need for that.